anoopsarkar/advanced-nlp-class/hw3.md

 * Use an ELECTRA model to train a discriminator that should do better on the BLiMP task.
 * Fine-tune the strict small model on the BLiMP data (this is technically cheating, but it would be interesting to see if fine-tuning helps).
 If fine-tuning on BLiMP helps, then try using an online LLM service to generate fine-tuning data for your small model to do better on the BLiMP task.

+One thing to keep in mind is that your first evaluation on the provided pre-trained model is going to be sufficient to get you a pretty good grade on this homework.
+If you want to aim for higher than that, you can pursue one of the above ideas or some of your own.

 ## Submit your homework on Coursys

 Once you are done with your homework submit all the relevant materials